 Dr. Nina: Welcome to the Dr. Nina show here on La talk radio and Instagram.
-I'm your host, Dr. Nina Savelle-Rocklin.
-And I am here to help you stop counting calories, carbs, and fat grams.
-So you can easily get to a healthy weight and get on with your life because that is my mission for you.
-That is what it's all about.
+I am your host, Dr. Nina Savelle-Rocklin, and I am here to help you stop counting calories, carbs, and fat grams.
+Therefore, you can easily get to a healthy weight and get on with your life because that is my mission for you.
+That is what it is all about.
 I want you to wake up and think about your day, not your diet.

-There are so many other things to think about.
-And when you liberate yourself from the toxic preoccupation and obsessing the obsession, the obsessing of food thoughts, what are you going to eat?
+There are so many other things to think about, and when you liberate yourself from the toxic preoccupation and obsession the obsessing of food thoughts, what are you going to eat?
 What are you not going to eat?
 What are you going to do for exercise?
 How many calories are you going to burn?
 How many fat grams?
-How many macros on and on and on.
+How many macros are on and on and on?
 When you liberate yourself from that, there is so much else to think about.

-And that's what I want to help you do.
-If you would like to join me today, the number the caller number is 323-203-0815.
-That is 323-203-0815.
-I would love to hear what is on your mind, what is weighing on you.
-Because the real problem with binge eating, stress eating, any kind of emotional eating.
-The real problem is not food.
-The real problem is what is as eating at you, and yes, Jose, it's all about freedom.
-Yes, we are all about freedom breaking free from these thoughts and ideas and societal pressures.
-And things that keep us trying to be small, both in body and in mind.
-Does break free, let us have the freedom to be our true selves and not try to be smaller, tighter, more toned, whatever it is you think you need to do to be better.
-How about live your life don't exist it, thinking about this all the time.
+We are all about breaking free from these thoughts, ideas, and societal pressures that keep us trying to be small, both in body and in mind.
+Do break free, let us have the freedom to be our true selves and not try to be smaller, tighter, more toned, or whatever it is you think you need to do to be better.
+How about living your life without thinking about this all the time?
 I want you to live your life.

-That's my goal in my anti-diet.
-Revolution, post-diet revolution.
-That's what I'm trying to lead.
-So who's with me?
+That is my goal in my anti-diet and post-diet revolution.
+That is what I am trying to lead.
+So who is with me?
 I need soldiers with me.

-And what do you think they had?
+What do you think they had?
 Well, they had sugar.
-And as this, she took as proof that as the researcher said, Oh, this is proof that sugar is more addictive than cocaine.
+She took it as proof that as the researcher said, Oh, this is proof that sugar is more addictive than cocaine.
 There have been other studies like this with heroin.
 Oh, see, rats will choose sugar over heroin every time.
 Rats will choose sugar over cocaine every time.
-See, it's more addictive than drugs.
+See, it is more addictive than drugs.
 Hold on, folks.
 Not so fast.
-The reality is that, Oh, Josh, hold my Hold on.
-I'll be right with you.
-I'm just going to finish my thought about this.
+The reality is that, Oh Josh, Hold on.
+I will be right with you.
+I am just going to finish my thoughts about this.